-In this program, a group of twelve high school students were sitting in a circle with their French teacher.
+In this program, a group of twelve high school students was sitting in a circle with their French teacher.
 During the instructional period, the teacher would speak in French and expect her students to respond to her statements or questions back to her in a complete sentence in French.

-Of course, the French students had to study vocabulary and phrases before hand.
+Of course, the French students had to study vocabulary and phrases beforehand.

 Foreign language at Maricopa Christian Academy is going to be different, with a purpose, of course.
 All to his glory, The grace of the Lord be with you.